Estelito Mendoza: Early life and education

-Estelito Mendoza was born on January 5, 1930, in Manila, Estelito Mendoza was the eldest child of Guillermo Dizon Mendoza and Barbara Lugue Patdu both from Bacolor, Pampanga, both of whom are public school teachers.
+Estelito Mendoza was born on January 5, 1930, in Manila.
+Estelito Mendoza was the eldest child of Guillermo Dizon Mendoza and Barbara Lugue Patdu both from Bacolor, Pampanga and both were public school teachers.
 Mendoza's father retired as Chief of the Craftsman Division, Bureau of Public Schools, and his mother as Home Economics Supervisor of Bulacan and Bataan.

 He received his secondary education from UP High School in 1946.
 Later, he received a Bachelor of Laws degree cum laude from the University of the Philippines College of Law in 1952 and a Master of Laws degree from Harvard Law School in 1954.
 He was a member of Upsilon Sigma Phi fraternity, as well as the Phi Kappa Phi and Pi Gamma Mu honor societies.

 He was conferred with a Doctor of Laws (LLD) (honoris causa) by Central Colleges of the Philippines in 1975, Hanyang University in Seoul, Korea in 1978, University of Manila in 1985, Angeles University Foundation in 1997, and University of the East in 2004.